velijv/northeast/README.md

 # [Northeast by Veli](http://veli.ee/northeast/)
 Northeast is a logo proposal for the national brand of Estonia.
 Finalist in the competition "Eesti Märk".
-Use it to
+Use it to show the world your heritage, if your product or service is created or based in Estonia.

 ![Example usage](https://raw.githubusercontent.com/velijv/northeast/master/splash.png)